danjenson/notes/papers/index.md

 title: Papers
 ---

+- [A large-scale analysis of racial disparities in police stops across the United States](100M): Tests for racial bias using the veil of darkness, outcome, threshold, and difference-in-difference tests and shows consistent bias against Black Americans.
 - [Attention is All You Need](attention-is-all-you-need): Details the transformer architecture and describes the key-value-based attention mechanism.
+- [Continual Learning via Local Module Composition](lcm): This paper explores composing modules with soft attention to solve various tasks where the task type or ID is not available at training or test time.
+Using a new type of model called Local Module Composition (LMC), they achieve competitive performance to models that have access to an oracle with true task types.
+One interesting aspect of this model's architecture is that it has functional and structural components and each submodule estimates for each input how relevant that module is to the input and then performs a softmax attention over these likelihood scores between modules.
 - [Deep Recurrent Q-Learning with Double Q-Learning](deep-recurrent-q-learning-with-double-q-learning): Using the same network to select and evaluate the maximum value action in a given state leads to overestimation.
 This paper corrects that by training separate networks for selection and evaluation and periodically swapping them.
 - [Dropout: A Simple Way to Prevent Neural Networks from Overfitting](dropout): Dropout is a form of regularization for neural networks that prevents overfitting and approximately combines exponentially many different neural network architectures (ensembles).
 At training time, nodes and their connections are dropped with probability $p$ and then at test time, their weights are multiplied by $p$.
 The insight was gleaned from analyzing sexual vs asexual reproduction and noting that sexual reproduction has been highly successful in developing advanced organisms, suggesting that complex co-adaptation can harm the adaptability of an organism.
 Dropout networks take 2-3 times longer to train due to the noisy gradient updates.
 In a linear regression, dropout can be shown to be equivalent to ridge regression.
 Dropout combined with maxnorm regularization, large decaying learning rates, and high momentum provides significant boosts over dropout alone, due to more aggressive exploration that is tempered by dropout and maxnorm.
 - [Dueling Network Architectures for Deep Reinforcement Learning](dueling-network-architectures-for-deep-reinforcement-learning): This paper improves performance on the Atari benchmark by training two models -- one for the value of a state and another for the advantage ($$Q_\pi(s,a) - V_\pi(s)$$ for a given policy).
 This allows sharing the value of a state between many actions and allows training to scale better as the number of actions per state increases.